sskoul/sskoul.github.io/_pages/publications.md

 2023
 ======
-Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games (with Ioannis Anagnostides, Fivos Kalogiannis, Manolis Vlatakis and Stephen McAleer).
+* Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games
+  * (with Ioannis Anagnostides, Fivos Kalogiannis, Manolis Vlatakis and Stephen McAleer).
-EC 2023 [Arxiv]
+  * EC 2023

 2022